 If you see, for the 1st, 5th, 9th, and 13th records, the SQL LAG function is assigned 0 because there are no previous records within that partition.
 If you remove the default value, those 0’s will replace by NULLs.

 SQL LAG Function with Offset Value 2

 In the above statement, we used the SQL LAG function with partition by clause, and it selected the previous rows with the individual partition.
 It is because, By default, the LAG function returns the value from the previous row.
 However, you can also specify the offset value.

 Let us see what happens when we change the SQL LAG Function offset value from 1 to 2 and the default value to 100.

 SELECT [FirstName] + ' ' + [LastName] AS [Full Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,LAG([Sales], 2, 100) OVER ( PARTITION BY [Occupation] ORDER BY [YearlyIncome] ) AS SaleCompare FROM [Employee]

-This function is selecting the -2nd row (2 rows ahead), rather than choosing the previous row.
-If you modify the value to 3, then it will select the last third row (-3rd row) by jumping the last two rows, etc.
+As you can see, we used an offset of 2, and this SQL LAG function selects the -2nd row (2 rows ahead) rather than the previous row.
+Modifying the offset value to 3 will look three rows back and select the last third row (-3rd row) by jumping the last two rows, etc.